 Italians take their coffee and cafés seriously.
 Every Italian goes to the cafe for coffee every morning.
 They don’t multi-task when they have their coffee.
-They drink it standing up at eight the at the counter.
+They drink it standing up at the counter.
 Order, pay, drink your coffee, then go about your business.

 6. Take an afternoon nap

 Italians take a break after lunch and nap.
 Taking an afternoon nap is the norm all across Europe.
 In Italy, it is called “riposino.”
 Many cafés and local establishments are closed during the afternoon.
 The sun is at its peak.
 Get away from the heat.
 After your lunch, go home and take an afternoon nap.